terrylinhaochen/persona_chat/README.md

 - Enhance document processing capabilities
 - Add conversation export functionality

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - feel free to use and modify for your own projects.

 ## 🤝 Contributing